cits3007/cits3007.github.io/assets/labs/lab04.md

 **Address Space Randomization**

-:   Ubuntu and several other Linux-based systems uses address space
+:   Ubuntu and several other Linux-based systems use address space
     randomization to randomize the starting address of heap and stack.
 This makes guessing the exact addresses difficult.
 This feature can be disabled by running the following command in the CITS3007